Digital elevation model: Global

-Released at the beginning of 2022, FABDEM offers a bare earth simulation of the Earth's surface at 30 arc-second resolution.
+Released at the beginning of 2022, FABDEM offers a bare earth simulation of the Earth's surface at 1 arc-second resolution (about 30 meters).
 Adapted from GLO-30, the data removes all forests and buildings.
 The data is free to download non-commercially and through the developer's website at a cost commercially.

 An alternative free global DEM is called GTOPO30 (30 arcsecond resolution, c.
 1 km along the equator) is available, but its quality is variable and in some areas it is very poor.
 A much higher quality DEM from the Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) instrument of the Terra satellite is also freely available for 99% of the globe, and represents elevation at 30 meter resolution.
 A similarly high resolution was previously only available for the United States territory under the Shuttle Radar Topography Mission (SRTM) data, while most of the rest of the planet was only covered in a 3 arc-second resolution (around 90 meters along the equator).
 SRTM does not cover the polar regions and has mountain and desert no data (void) areas.
 SRTM data, being derived from radar, represents the elevation of the first-reflected surface—quite often tree tops.
 So, the data are not necessarily representative of the ground surface, but the top of whatever is first encountered by the radar.